ckinateder/stegosaurus-midi/README.md

 Stegoaurus is an open-source MIDI controller.
 The controller is built around the Arduino framework and uses the MIDI protocol to communicate with a computer.
 It is designed to be easily configurable, with the ability to change the behavior of the controller using SysEx messages.

+TODO:
+- [x] Add hardware MIDI support to the Pico
+- [ ] Start using the linker instead of the Arduino IDE
+- [ ] Add SysEx support to the Pico
+- [ ] EEPROM module
+- [ ] Pinouts
 ## Project Structure

 THis project is organized as follows: